ReiGnboW86/AdventureAI/README.md

 We decided we don't need all the previously specified agents, so this is the updated structure along with some packages we might use

+* Folders
-agents/: Contains all AI-driven components of the game.
+agents/: Contains all AI-driven components of the game. utils/: Contains utility classes and functions. models/: Contains data models for the game state and entities. tests/: Contains unit tests for each component that needs testing.

-text_agent.py: Handles story generation using Mistral LLM. image_agent.py: Generates comic-style images using Stable Diffusion. sound_agent.py: Manages audio and voice generation with Bark/AudioCraft. npc_agent.py: Controls NPC behavior and dialogue. loot_agent.py: Handles item generation and distribution. combat_agent.py: Manages the battle system and death mechanics. utils/: Contains utility classes and functions.
+* text_agent.py: Handles story generation using Mistral LLM.
+* image_agent.py: Generates comic-style images using Stable Diffusion.
+* sound_agent.py: Manages audio and voice generation with Bark/AudioCraft.
+* npc_agent.py: Controls NPC behavior and dialogue.
+* loot_agent.py: Handles item generation and distribution.
+* combat_agent.py: Manages the battle system and death mechanics.

-database.py: Interface for PostgreSQL using SQLAlchemy. dice_roller.py: Utility for probability and random event handling. models/: Contains data models for the game state and entities.
+* database.py: Interface for PostgreSQL using SQLAlchemy.
+* dice_roller.py: Utility for probability and random event handling.

-game_models.py: Defines ORM models for the database. tests/: Contains unit tests for each component that needs testing.
+* game_models.py: Defines ORM models for the database.

-adventureai.py: The main game loop script.
+* adventureai.py: The main game loop script.